Peter-Donner/boot-tasks/README.md

 ## SASS Compilation

 ### Requirements
-The 'sass' task instruments an existing sass binary.
+The 'sass' task instruments an existing sass executable (sass on *nix, sass.bat on Windows).
 So the sass command must work on the shell that is used for the Boot system.
-If you don't have a sass binary on your system you can use Ruby's version for example.
+If you don't have a sass executable on your system you can use Ruby's version for example.

 ```
 $ gem install sass